dermesser/libsocket/DOCUMENTATION.md

 platforms.

 # Usage in your application
 Recommended is static linking.
-That means, copy a checkout of the library files (c/, headers/) to the source tree of your application.
+That means, copy a checkout of the library files (C/, headers/) to the source tree of your application.
 Then, simply compile the files together with the other files (as they would be normal part of your application).

+*Details about dependancies:* The actual code is in `libinetsocket.c` resp. `libunixsocket.c`.
+Every file of your application which wants to use this functions has to include the header files, e.g.:

+	# include "../headers/libinetsocket.c"
+	# include <stdio.h>
+	...
+	.
+	.
+	.

+Then, compile it (paths are only examples):

+	$ gcc -c src/*.c
+	$ gcc -c libsocket/*.c
+	$ gcc *.o

+or...

+	$ gcc src/*.c libsocket/*.c
 The 2-clause BSD license allows this, also for proprietary applications.

 # API calls